r-spatial/sf/README.md

 The plan is to

-1. develop an R package that implements simple features in R, that is simple yet gives users access to the complete data, and has a representation that uses S3 by extending `data.frame` (M1-3).
+1. develop an R package that implements simple features in R, that is simple yet gives users access to the complete data, and has a representation that uses S3 by extending `data.frame` (M1-3)
 2. add to this package a C++ interface to GDAL 2.0, to read and write simple feature data, and to interface other functionality (coordinate transformation, geometry operations) (M3-8)
+3. develop and prototypically implement a migration path for sp to become compliant with simple features (M7-12)
-3. write user-oriented tutorial vignettes showing how to use it with files, data base connections, web API's, leaflet, ggmap, dplyr and so on (M7-10)
+4. write user-oriented tutorial vignettes showing how to use it with files, data base connections, web API's, leaflet, ggmap, dplyr and so on (M7-10)
-4. write a tutorial vignette for R package writers reusing the package (M10)
+5. write a tutorial vignette for R package writers reusing the package (M10)
-5. develop and prototypically implement a migration path for sp to become compliant with simple features.
-(M7-12)
+6. Collect and process community feed back (M11-12).

 |  Failure mode    |  Recovery plan     |
 |------------------|--------------------|